What is spirulina?

 It is typically 0.1 millimetre in length, looking like a miniscule green filament rolled into a great many closely-bound spirals.

 Spirulina has been eaten in some communities in Chad for centuries and to this day.
-Nowadays is used principally as a dietary supplement of great nutritional and therapeutic value.
+Nowadays it is used principally as a dietary supplement of great nutritional and therapeutic value.
 It is very rich in micronutrients which are easily absorbed by the human body, including beta-carotene (the basis for vitamin A), iron, vitamin B12, gamma-linolenic acid (GLA) and essential fatty acids.
 These micronutrients enable the body to grow properly and to maintain its vital functions.

 Antenna has sequenced the spirulina genome

-The spirulina genome was sequenced entirely in July 2009, by Antenna Technologies and two private Swiss companies – Biorigin SA and Fasteris – as well as the Haute École Spécialisée Hepia of Geneva, represented by its research group for Plants and Pathogens.
+The spirulina genome was sequenced entirely in July 2009, by Antenna Technologies and two private Swiss companies – Biorigin SA and Fasteris – as well as the Haute École Spécialisée Hepia in Geneva, represented by its research group for Plants and Pathogens.

 These parties registered the spirulina genome in the GenBank, thus making it publicly and freely accessible to all potential users and preventing any attempt to patent it.
 Any interested party can thereby make faster and greater progress in the many potential uses of the organism.
 These can include nutritional applications, in industrial ecology through carbon sequestration and, indeed, in the production of molecules for therapeutic ends.
-The complete sequencing of the spirulina genome also enables our own researchers in Antenna to respond to a concern occasionally voiced by certain biologists, namely about, given the ability of many cyanobacteria, under certain circumstances, to produce powerful toxins, where things stand on this front with spirulina.
+The complete sequencing of the spirulina genome also enables our own researchers in Antenna to respond to a concern occasionally voiced by certain biologists, namely, given the ability of many cyanobacteria, under certain circumstances, to produce powerful toxins, on where things stand on this front with spirulina.

 A cyanobacterial foodstuff

 Cyanobacteria are the prime bacteria capable of photosynthesis to produce oxygen.
-They can be either unicellular, or multicellular.
+They can be either unicellular or multicellular.
 In the latter case, the cells accumulate in colony-type piles, typically in threads of aligned cells.
 These filaments are called ‘trichomes’.